dzcmr/CISSP-Study-Guide/D7 - Security Operations.md

 ### Participate in Business Continuity (BC) planning and exercises
 Identitfy and prioritize critical IT systems and components. there are templates for this
+* Business Continuity Plan vs Contingency Planing - Although  in  the  security  industry  “contingency  planning”  and  “business  continuity  planning (BCP)” are commonly used interchangeably, it is important that you understand the actual difference for the CISSP exam
+* BCP - addresses how to keep the organization in business after a disaster takes place
+* Contingency Plans - address how to deal with small incidents that do not qualify as disasters, as in power outages, server failure etc

 ### Implement and manage physical security
 * Perimeter security controls - fences, cameras, guards, lights, detectors